 All our yachts, catamarans and motoryachts are well equipped for your safety and cruising comfort.

-- safety equipment: Liferaft, tender, life jackets, harnesses, tool kit, torch, distress flares, fire extinguishers, life belt, emergency tiller, first aid kit.
+Liferaft, tender, life jackets, harnesses, tool kit, torch, distress flares, fire extinguishers, life belt, emergency tiller, first aid kit.
 These comply with local maritime regulations which may not match UK standards, eg in Croatia charter yachts are required to have a tender but not a liferaft, in Sweden charter yachts are not required to have liferaft or tender.
-Life jackets are foam jackets for emergency use, not self-inflating.
+Life jackets are foam jackets or self-inflating for emergency use.
 For children under 7, we recommend you take their own lifejacket which is the right size for your child.

-- galley equipment: oven, electric refrigerator, dishes, sink, hot & cold water.
+oven, electric refrigerator, crockery, pans, cutlery, sink, hot & cold water.
 Kettles are not standard inventory in the Med.
 If not provided, please use a saucepan with lid.

 All the bareboat yachts have a good back-up service to cope with any problems.
 You normally contact the base by VHF (or mobile phone) for technical assistance and they will either come to your aid or send a local agent to meet you at your next port of call.
 All our yacht charter companies have 24 hour emergency telephone numbers and all have full-time technical staff at the base.